GreanBeetle/react-native-2020/rn-starter/README.md

 # rn-starter
 ##### October 30, 2020

-This app illustrates different options and best practices when implementing many of the most basic and common react native features.
+This app illustrates different options and best practices when implementing the most basic and common react native features.

+### To build

+* `npm install`
+* `expo start`

 ### Author